Questar Entertainment: History

-In 1985 Albert J. Nader launched Quester Entertainment which was one of the first companies to enter the home video market to distribute VHS tapes and DVDs.
-The company received five awards from the American Film Institute, and was recognized by Billboard Magazine.
-In 2017, Questar began digital distribution to Netflix, Amazon Prime Video, and Hulu.
-It is estimated that Questar Entertainment has 4,000 movies and series.
-In 2018, Questar started making originals for digital distribution with a multi-year deal, debuting exclusively on Pureflix.

-On December 22, 2016, Albert Nader died of a heart attack in an urgent care facility in Palm Springs, California.
-The lifelong Chicago resident and his family had a tradition of celebrating Christmas in Palm Springs.
+Albert Nader, a former Rand McNally employee, founded Questar in 1980 as The Travel Network; it took on the name Questar in 1985 after expanding beyond travel films.
+Under Nader, the company primarily released programs related to travel, history, and the Bible, some of which were broadcast on television channels such as PBS and Discovery.
+Nader died of a heart attack in December 2016 while on vacation in Palm Springs, California.

 Content

-Content Library
+Content library

-Questar Entertainment has produced approximately 100 original programs for Pureflix, PBS, the Discovery Channel, TLC, the Travel Channel, the History Channel (A&E Networks), and PAX-TV Network.
+Questar Entertainment has produced approximately 100 original programs for Pureflix, PBS, the Discovery Channel, TLC, the Travel Channel, the History Channel, and PAX TV.
 Original titles include Touring Civil War Battlefields, The Dark, The Dream Motel, Real Pirates, and Where Jesus Walked.

-Licensed titles distributed by Questar Entertainment include Rick Steves' Europe, Mexico: One Plate at a Time with Rick Bayless, Anthony Bourdain's A Cook's Tour (TV series) (2002-2003), Women of the House (1995) an American sitcom television series and a spin-off of Designing Women; The Tribe (1999 TV series) a science fiction drama series produced by the Cloud 9 Screen Entertainment Group in New Zealand; The New Adventures of Black Beauty (TV series) a television show produced in the early 1990s in New Zealand and Australia; The Adventures of Swiss Family Robinson (TV Series); My Classic Car (TV series); and It's a Miracle (TV series) (TV series).
+Licensed titles distributed by Questar Entertainment include Rick Steves' Europe; Mexico: One Plate at a Time, with Rick Bayless; A Cook's Tour, with Anthony Bourdain; Women of the House, a spin-off of Designing Women; The Tribe; The New Adventures of Black Beauty; The Adventures of Swiss Family Robinson; My Classic Car; and It's a Miracle.

 The Dream Motel

-The Dream Motel (TV series) is an original series produced by Questar Entertainment and Rossetti Productions.
-It was released as an Original on PureFlix in October 2019.
+The Dream Motel is an original series produced by Questar Entertainment and Rossetti Productions.
+It was first released on Pureflix in October 2019.
 The series is about a motel where the guests have a chance to change their past, present, or their future.
-The show’s creator, Chip Rossetti, further characterizes the show as “a cross between Touched By An Angel, Quantum Leap and The Twilight Zone.”
-The series is currently being distributed on Pure Flix, Amazon, TLN, Christian Cinema, FaithNOW and TCT.
-The second season is scheduled to be released in October 2021 on Pureflix.
+The show’s creator, Chip Rossetti, described the show as "a cross between Touched by an Angel, Quantum Leap and The Twilight Zone."
+The second season was released on October 1, 2021 on Pureflix.